BreadedTuna/breadedtuna/README.md

 …then you’re in the right place.

-Feel free to explore my projects, fork stuff, or follow along as I develop RM cars
+Feel free to explore my projects, try my games out, or follow along as I develop RM cars!

+---

+## 🙏 Special Thanks
+Huge thanks to **[jchabin](https://github.com/jchabin)** — the creator of the original online racing game that RM Cars was built from.
+His project was an awesome foundation and a great piece of open-source work, and it inspired the entire direction of RM Cars.